I was looking for the web site for San Diego Air Show and came across this on Pacific Flyers web site. Anyone heard anything else about this? Damn!!!

 "We could not make headway with Coronado," explained Rudy Malnati of Chicago, director of the event.
 "I've been out threre probably two weeks of each month for the last three months trying to get it corrected, but Coronado's concerned about the traffic issues, that's their main concern, plus the police of course."

-The USAF Thunderbirds were to be the featured attraction for the show, set to be staged off Coronado Island's Silver Strand State Beach.
+Thunderbirds were to be the featured attraction for the show, set to be staged off Coronado Island's Silver Strand State Beach.

 The two-day event was scheduled to feature a variety of military and top civilian airshow acts, including the U.S. Navy's Leapfrogs.